 What Is EMDR?
 (Eye Movement Desensitization and Reprocessing)

 Eye Movement Desensitization and Reprocessing (EMDR) is a distinct therapuetic approach which uses bilateral stimulation (of which eye movements can be an example) to aid the integration (processing) of distressing information.
-EMDR is commonly used to treat post-traumatic stress disorder (PTSD) and this is where the majority of its evidence-base lies, although EMDR is increasingly being used to treated other conditions of which disturbing memories play a part.
+EMDR is commonly used to treat post-traumatic stress disorder (PTSD) and this is where the majority of its evidence-base currently lies, although EMDR is increasingly being used to treated other conditions in which disturbing memories play a part.
 What Is EMDR? is a one-page information sheet describing the key principles of EMDR.
 It is helpful to use this as a handout for clients who may want information before choosing between EMDR and trauma-focused CBT.

 - Shaprio, F. (2001).
 Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols, and Procedures (2nd edition).
 Guilford Press.

 - Solomon, R. M., Shapiro, F. (2008).
 EMDR and the Adaptive Information Processing Model.
 Journal of EMDR Practice and Research, 2(4), 315. ingentaconnect.com archive.org